 It's one of the oldest and highest awards in the Scout movement, recognised around the world as a symbol of outstanding achievement in Scouting.
-Discover the origins of this award and how we're able to add something a little special for our Hampshire Queen's Scouts.
+Discover the origins of this award and how we're able to add something a little special for our Hampshire King's Scouts.

 It's 1909 and its barely two years after the camp that started it all and only one year after the Scout Association itself was founded.
 The movement was looking for a top award, over and above the First Class test.

 That year the King's Scout Award was granted by King Edward VII.
 He was a keen supporter of the movement and he had invited Robert Baden-Powell, the Scouts' founder, to a weekend at Balmoral Castle to thank him.
 In an after dinner conversation, the King and the Chief Scout got chatting about the movement and Baden-Powell suggested that Scouts who passed special tests for efficiency should be ranked as King's Scouts.
 The King agreed and the award was announced in the Headquarters Gazette in November as an award for 'Scouts who prove themselves able and willing to serve the King, should their service at any time be required by him.'

 Even though each application had to be sent to headquarters and approved by the Chief Scout personally, and the list of requirements was challenging, a large number of Scouts had achieved this within a year as the 1910 census records 1,632 King's Scouts.

 The award has changed over time in both who can earn it and of course its name.
 The award has been re-confirmed by each new monarch over time and resulting in its name change to the Queen's Scout Badge in 1952 with the accession of Queen Elizabeth II.